Robert A. Bosch: Combining art and mathematics

 Traveling salesman problem (or solutions to related problems).
-Examples include the "figurative tours" he created with computer scientist Tom Wexler and renditions of Leonardo da Vinci's Mona Lisa, a Van Gogh self portrait, and Vermeer's Girl with a Pearl Earring.
+Examples include the "figurative tours" he created with computer scientist Tom Wexler and renditions of Leonardo da Vinci's Mona Lisa, Vincent Van Gogh's self-portrait, and Johannes Vermeer's Girl with a Pearl Earring.

-Domino portraits such as his renderings of Martin Luther King and Barack Obama are an expansion of the mathematical genre of opt art in another direction.
+Domino portraits such as his renderings of Martin Luther King and Barack Obama are an expansion of the mathematical genre of opt art.